MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/non-standard-users.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: In this learning module, you'll learn how apps in Microsoft Teams behave for different types of users. ms.localizationpriority: medium f1.keywords:
+description: In this learning module, you'll learn how apps in Microsoft Teams behave for different type of users such as, guest user, external user and anonymous user. ms.localizationpriority: medium f1.keywords:
 - NOCSH